 HEDGING AGAINST INFLATION

 Property stocks and REITs have often been viewed as inflation hedges because expected inflation will affect prices of real estate, and rental income tends to rise along with generalized inflation.
 However, other factors may mitigate the impact of inflationary forces.
 Some of these additional factors may include real estate supply and demand dynamics, interest rates, government policies or even war.
 Thus, a diversified basket of assets may be necessary to properly hedge against inflation.

 REITs were designed to provide individual investors with liquid investment opportunities in real estate.
 The increased breadth and depth of sector coverage in the U.S. combined with continued global expansion of property stocks and REITS has led to the development of a more robust and sophisticated asset class.
 Moreover, potentially high dividend yields, inflation hedging attributes and modest correlations with traditional asset classes may serve to reinforce the potential benefits of including property stocks and REITs within a portfolio context.

-Interested in ICF?
+Interested in SCHH?
 Don't miss the next report.

-Receive e-mail alerts for new research on ICF
+Receive e-mail alerts for new research on SCHH

 Market Realist’s View

 The infographic above from NAREIT shows how the REIT sector (VNQ) impacts the US economy in a big way.

 As we discussed in the previous parts of this series, not only do REITs (RWR)(ICF) help diversify a portfolio, but they also bolster portfolio income with their steady dividends and their long-term capital appreciation.
 The REITs sector outclasses the performance of the broader market over the long term.
 The FTSE NAREIT All Equity REITs Index was up by a robust 13.8% through September 1, 2016, whereas the S&P 500 was up only 7.8%.